-A licence is required if you wish to keep and house a dangerous wild animal.
 A dangerous wild animal is defined by statute.

 Completing your application